Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 18.) **Abstraction?**
   Ans: concept that focuses on hiding the complex implementation details and showing only the essential features of an object.
 It helps in reducing programming complexity and effort by providing a clear separation between the abstract properties and the implementation details.
+  It allows the user to focus on what the object does instead of how it does it.
   It can be achieve in two ways:
   a) abstract class---> using this we can achieve 0-100% abstraction
   b) interface (in JAVA) --> 100% abstraction